 You may be dropped through the No Show Drop procedure for non-attendance.
 Students must attend at least one class session during the first week the class meets.
 Students enrolled in online courses must participate in one online class activity during the first week to avoid being "No Show Dropped."

-The last day to drop a class that begins June 20 and not be charged for the class is Monday, June 27 by 11:59 p.m.
+The last day to drop a class that begins September 26 and not be charged for the class is Monday, October 2, by 11:59 p.m.
 For drop deadlines for courses that begin later in the term, and for deadlines for changing your course schedule (including grade change options), please see the Important Dates calendar.
 Courses are dropped in myLane.
 Instructors are NOT required to drop you if you do not log in or attend.
 Please see the Lane website for complete information about drops and refunds.

 Please check with your academic advisor before changing to a P/NP grade to ensure your credits will transfer or meet your program requirements.

-LCC services to help you with remote/online learning:
+LCC services to help you with online and hybrid learning: